eventide-project/entity-store/README.md

 # entity_store

-Store of entities that are projected from streams
+Store of entities that are projected from streams.

+## Documentation

+See the [Eventide documentation site](http://docs.eventide-project.org) for more information, examples, and user guides.

 ## License